Preclinical study guidelines

 Harmonized guidelines for cardiac safety studies

-When it comes to drug development, preclinical studies are subjected to mandatory guidelines issued by the ICH, the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use.
+When it comes to drug development, preclinical studies are subjected to mandatory guidelines issued by the ICH, the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use.

 This council combines experts from regulatory authorities and the pharmaceutical industry, who cover the scientific and technical aspects of drug registration.
 Current standards require preclinical safety studies to analyze the effect of your compound on all vital functions, i.e. cardiovascular, renal, pulmonary, gastrointestinal and neurological.

 Cardiovascular safety studies have to be conducted in compliance with:

 ICH S7A, the Guideline on safety pharmacology studies for human pharmaceuticals.
 Safety Pharmacology, as defined in guideline ICH S7A aims to assess potential adverse effects of a test substance on vital functions: cardiovascular, respiratory and central nervous system are considered as the vital organ systems that should be studied in the core battery.

 ICH S7B, seen as an extension of the above S7A guideline.
 The S7B guideline focuses on the assessment of the effects of pharmaceuticals on ventricular repolarization and proarrhythmic risk.
 S7B details the guidelines on Safety Pharmacology studies to assess the potential for delayed ventricular repolarisation (QT interval prolongation) in human pharmaceuticals.